Nimbarka: Etymology and epithets

 The word 'Nimbārka' (निंबार्क) is derived from two Sanskrit words — nimba (निम्ब) and arka (अर्क).
 It is believed that Nimbarka was given the name 'Niyamananda' at his birth.
 According to a folk tale, Niyamananda achieve the name Nimbarka because he trapped some rays of sunlight (arka) in the leaves of Neem (nimba).
 He was also referred as Nimbaditya by his followers.
 Sometimes Bhaskara is also considered his epithet because of the identification of Nimbarka with the philosopher Bhaskara.
-The tradition which he founded is named after him.

 Datings

 Nimbarka's traditional followers believe that he appeared in 3096 BCE, but this dating is controversial as historians believe that he lived between 7th and 11th century CE.
 According to Roma Bose, Nimbarka lived in the 13th century, on the presupposition that Nimbarkacharya was the author of the work Madhvamukhamardana.
 Meanwhile, Vijay Ramnarace concluded that the work Madhvamukhamardana has been wrongly attributed to Nimbarkacharya.
-This view is also supported by traditional scholars, who hold a similar perspective.
+This view is also supported by traditional scholars.
 Bhandarkar places Nimbārka after Rāmānuja, suggesting 1162 CE as the approximate date of his demise, though he acknowledged that this estimation is highly speculative.
 S.N.
 Dasgupta, on the other hand, dates Nimbārka to the mid-14th century.
 Dasgupta bases this dating on the absence of Nimbārka's mention in the Sarvadarśanasaṅgraha, a doxography by 14th-century author Mādhava Vidyāraṇya.
-However, it is important to note that none of the Bhedābhedins—whether Bhartṛprapañca, Nimbārka, Bhāskara, or Yādavaprakāśa—are referenced in the Sarvadarśanasaṅgraha.
+However, none of the Bhedābhedins—whether Bhartṛprapañca, Nimbārka, Bhāskara, or Yādavaprakāśa—are referenced in the Sarvadarśanasaṅgraha.
 While S. A. A. Rizvi assigns a date of c.1130–1200 CE.

 According to Satyanand, Bose's dating of the 13th century is an erroneous attribution.
 Malkovsky, following Satyanand, notes that in Bhandarkar's own work it is clearly stated that his dating of Nimbarka was an approximation based on an extremely flimsy calculation; yet most scholars chose to honour his suggested date, even until modern times.
 According to Malkovsky, Satyanand has convincingly demonstrated that Nimbarka and his immediate disciple Srinivasacharya flourished well before Ramanuja (1017–1137 CE), arguing that Srinivasacharya was a contemporary, or just after Sankaracarya (early 8th century).
 According to Ramnarace, summarising the available research, Nimbarka must be dated in the 7th century CE.